 Last week I had the opportunity to moderate a second screen panel and attend several other panels and presentations at the Variety Entertainment App Summit in LA.
 While I greatly enjoyed the panel on second screen monetization with YuMe, Magic Ruby, Cinram/1K and MTV, I thought the most eye-opening session was the presentation of Microsoft Xbox SmartGlass by Mark Turner.
-While I had seen Ron Pessner present something similar back at a 2nd Screen Society in NY last June and I had been playing with the platform at home for the past 2 weeks (and even wrote about it last week), somehow the epiphany of just how big this could be for the entire second screen ecosystem had escaped me.
+While I had seen Ron Pessner present something similar back at a 2nd Screen Society in NY last June and I had been playing with the platform at home for the past 2 weeks (and even ), somehow the epiphany of just how big this could be for the entire second screen ecosystem had escaped me.
 Let me talk you through the key points they get me excited and explain why I spent this weekend re-exploring the platform at home.

 - Nearly 60m Xbox consoles have sold worldwide, nearly 40m of them believed to be in the U.S. Half of those Xbox consoles subscribe to Xbox online services–even if we use the same ratio as installs to be conservative (the U.S. rate is likely much higher), that gives Xbox more than 20m homes in the U.S.–roughly as many as Comcast or Netflix.

 - Microsoft’s stated goals with the second screen platform are to enable 1) Discovery and Control, 2) Immersive Entertainment, 3) better Gaming.